 She is active in a wide range of professional and community activities.
 She is a former trustee and past President of the Glen Cove Library Board.
 Ellen is a former member of Women Economic Developers of Long Island (WEDLI), where she served as a board member for four years.

-Ellen received a Bachelor of Arts, cum laude, from Hofstra University in 1985.
+Ellen received a Bachelor of Arts, cum laude, from Hofstra University.
 She was a member of Phi Beta Kappa and Psi Chi.
-She graduated from Hofstra Law School in 1988 and was admitted to the New York State Bar, Second Judicial Department, in 1989.
-In 1994, she was admitted to practice in the United States District Courts for the Southern and Eastern Districts of New York.
+She graduated from Hofstra Law School and is admitted to the New York State Bar, Second Judicial Department.
+She is also admitted to practice in the United States District Courts for the Southern and Eastern Districts of New York.